tilt-dev/tilt/docs/docker_compose.md

 * Tilt's UI shows you status at a glance, so errors can't scroll off-screen.
 You can navigate the UI in your terminal and dig into the logs for just one service.
 (Tilt also has a global log if you do want the full firehose).
 * Tilt handles filesystem watching and updating without requiring manual actions or hand-rolled scripting.

-Most of our documentation describes using Tilt to deploy to Kubernetes, but that would be a large change.
+Most of our documentation describes using Tilt to deploy to Kubernetes, but it's not worth switching to Kubernetes just for Tilt's UX.
 For Docker Compose projects, Tilt uses Docker Compose as a backend.
 This allows you to use your existing configuration, debugging tricks, and muscle memory while getting a better UX.

 ## Tiltfile for Docker Compose
 ```python